swri-robotics/ros_scxml/README.md

     sudo add-apt-repository ppa:beineri/opt-qt-5.13.2-bionic
     sudo apt-get update
     ```
-    > Note: Edit command below to match the version of qt that you'd like to install
+    > Note: Edit command above to match the version of qt that you'd like to install
 - Install the full Qt library
     ```
     sudo apt install qt513-meta-full
     ```
+    > Note: Edit command above to match the version of qt that you'd like to install

 #### Alternative Download (Qt Installer)
 - The library can be downloaded from [here](http://download.qt.io/official_releases/qt/).
 Run the installation script with root access and follow the on screen instructions.